adiazgranadosm/TiltIllusionLLM/README.md

 * **Context Sensitivity:** While visual segmentation cues (depth/contrast) had a weak effect on the model, **textual context** strongly influenced decision-making, confirming that LLMs rely more on semantic instruction than visual perceptual grouping.
 * **Uncertainty:** In the absence of context, the model exhibited high variability (noise), whereas context stabilized the probability distribution curves.

+## Repo structure

+- Tilt_ilusion_LLM.ipynb: This is the primary orchestrator notebook that executes the entire experimental pipeline: it generates the synthetic grating stimuli (Baseline, Contrast, Depth), interfaces with the OpenAI Vision API to collect model responses, and performs the statistical analysis (CDFs/bias curves) to visualize the results.

+- tilt_illusion_images_*/: These directories contain the generated synthetic dataset of sinusoidal grating images used as stimuli, categorized by experimental condition (No Distractor, Contrast Distractor, Depth Distractor).

+- tilt_illusion_responses/: Stores the raw experimental data logs (CSV files) capturing the LLM's classification outputs for each trial.

+- Requirements.txt: Lists the necessary Python libraries for image generation (Pillow, numpy), API interaction (openai), and data visualization (matplotlib, pandas).
+-
 ## License

 This project is for academic research purposes.